About This Chapter

 23. King Saul of Israel: History & Timeline

 Saul was the first king of Israel.
-Chosen to unite the tribes and provide protection and guidance to the nation, he was often overmatched by the circumstances and personalities surrounding him.
-After losing God's blessing and failing to establish a stable dynasty, he died in battle against Israel's enemies.
+Chosen to unite the tribes and provide protection and guidance to the nation, he was often overmatched by the circumstances and personalities surrounding him, which you'll learn more about here.

 24. Middle Kingdom of Ancient Egypt: Definition & Timeline